-When The Rhythm Breaks and Causes Sudden Cardiac Arrest (SCA)
+The Hidden Threat: Understanding Sudden Cardiac Arrest (SCA)

-It can be shocking to witness athletes collapsing and dying on the sports field.
-The sports world bore witness to such tragic occurrences several times, and Malaysia went through this heartache when its very own national cager Jacky Ng Kiat Kee passed away while on an invitational tournament in China.
+It is always shocking to witness athletes collapsing and dying on the sports field.
+Such tragic occurrences have been seen several times in the sports world.
+Malaysia experienced this heartache when national basketball player Jacky Ng Kiat Kee passed away during an invitational tournament in China.
+His death was due to sudden cardiac arrest (SCA), a leading cause of death among young athletes worldwide.

-In a case that happened in Penang last year, a 49-year-old man was revived by five teenagers with the help of CPR and AED, 12 minutes after he suffered cardiac arrest while playing football.
+In Penang last year, a 49-year-old man was revived by five teenagers with the help of CPR and AED, 12 minutes after he suffered cardiac arrest while playing football.

 The question is what causes SCA and is there a way to prevent it?

-Sometimes, there are prior symptoms, such as palpitations but there are usually no warning signs before the heart suddenly stops beating.
-Dr Koh says the best and only way to prevent SCA is to diagnose the underlying heart problem that might cause a cardiac arrest and treat it.
+Sometimes, there are prior symptoms like palpitations, but often, there are no warning signs before the heart suddenly stops.
+The best way to prevent SCA is to diagnose and treat the underlying heart problem that might cause a cardiac arrest.

 "There are many diagnostic procedures to detect arrhythmia, with the first step being an electrocardiogram (ECG).
 The problem with ECG is that it is much like taking a picture that captures the heart rhythm at one particular instant and the person's heart might just be beating normally then.